Phoebe-uni/AMLSII_23-24_SN23201000/README.md

 # AMLSII_23-24_SN23201000
-ELEC 0135 Applied Machine Learning Systems II aimed at solving the NTIRE 2017 super resolution challenge
+ELEC 0135 Applied Machine Learning Systems II project aimed at solving the NTIRE 2017 super resolution challenge

 ## 1. Prerequisites
-To Begin with, it is required to download the datasets and put it into the empty Datasets folder.
-The structure of the Datasets folder are as follows:
+To Begin with, it is required to download the datasets and put it into an empty Datasets folder.
+The structure of the Datasets folder should be as follows:

 * Datasets/
   * DIV2K_train_HR/